Varathane vs Minwax — Which is the Best for Your Project?

 For a particular finish, Varathane gives an absolute shine to the surface and does not give an off-color afterward.
 Also, this poly could give you the most prolonged effect than Minwax.

 But in terms of coat, both Varathane and Minwax peel off.
-However, it depends on the conditions of the surface.
+However, it still highly depends on the conditions of the surface.

 Winner: Varathane